codatio/codat-docs/docs/payables/get-started.md

 ## Journey overview

-The diagram below represents the overall activity flow when using Bank Feeds API, including your SMB customer and their accounting platform.
-It assumes are using Codat's mapping interface to let the user select the accounts used for pushing bank statements.

-If you choose one of the [other mapping UI options](/bank-feeds/setup#), you can visualize the flow by simply changing the actor of the mapping operation from `Codat` to `Your application` or `Accounting platform`.
+The diagram below represents the overall activity flow when using Sync for Payables.
+You can manage bills, suppliers, and payment methods in different ways and order, so we chose to represent these options as alternative scenarios.
+Consider them elements you can use to build the flow that suits you and your customers best.

 ```mermaid